 Copper Country Community Arts Center

 The Copper Country Community Arts Center is located in Hancock, Michigan.
 The Artists’ Market Gallery represents around 200 local and regional artists.
 The Kerredge Gallery features five Michigan Tech students photographic work.
 The gallery’s concept is that each artist choses a word to describe their work.
 There is also a youth gallery that feature work from children from local schools.
 The art center also features a classroom for workshops and lectures, a dark room and a Letterpress studio.

 The Finlandia University Gallery is located in Hancock, Michigan.
 It is found at the Finnish American Heritage Center on the campus of Finlandia University and is free and open to the public.
 The gallery features exhibitions of contemporary Finnish, Finnish-American and American artists.
 The gallery features nine exhibits that include a Contemporary Finnish American Artist Series and rotating exhibits every six weeks of national and international artists.

 The Vertin Gallery is located in Calumet, Michigan.
 The gallery is housed in the former Vertin’s Department store built in 1885 in the heart of Calumet, a National Historic Landmark District within the boundaries of the Keweenaw National Historic Park.
 The Vertin Gallery represents over 130 artists and a multitude of different mediums.
 Each month a new artist and their work is featured.

-The Paige Wiard Gallery is located in historic downtown Calumet, Michigan on the Keweenaw Peninsula.
+The Gallery on 5th is located in historic downtown Calumet, Michigan on the Keweenaw Peninsula.
 The gallery features over 80 artists work in a variety of mediums from the Keweenaw, Michigan and the Great Lakes region.